celestiaorg/docs/developers/intro-to-op-stack.md

 data as `calldata` on Ethereum.
 Instead, `op-batcher` batches up rollup blocks and posts them to Celestia's DA network.

-The handling of data is accomplished in two ways.
+Data is managed in two ways.
 First, data is written to the data availability (DA) layer i.e. in this case Celestia, then the data commitment is written to the `op-batcher`.
 When reading `op-node` simply reads the data back from the DA layer by reading the